Luxembourg permits tax unity. Generally, the conditions to qualify for tax unity include that:

 For all other intra-group transactions, Luxembourg generally applies the OECD transfer pricing guidelines.

-As far as transfer pricing documentation is concerned, new Section 3 of Paragraph 171 of the General Tax Law of 22 May 1931 (Abgabenordnung) clarifies that taxpayers are required to:
+As far as transfer pricing documentation is concerned, Section 3 of Paragraph 171 of the General Tax Law of 22 May 1931 (Abgabenordnung) clarifies that taxpayers are required to:

 - disclose their transactions with related parties and